robinator8/CouchSimulator2016/README.md

 FAQ
 Where is the source code?

-I built this game using a school issued laptop that I no longer have access to.
-Unfortunately I did not transfer the source code so it's gone forever.
+I built this game during a summer camp at Vassar College and I no longer have access to the source code.

 What the features of the game?